aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 7. Verify that the **Command Prompt** Remote App was launched successfully.

-   >**Note:** if you are not able to launch the command prompt, check inside the azure portal, in application group **aduser5** are added, if not than if you to add and perform from the step-5 again.
+   >**Note:** If you are not able to launch the command prompt, check inside the azure portal, in application group **aduser5** are added, if not than if you to add and perform from the step-5 again.

 8. In the **Command Prompt** Remote App window, at the command prompt, type **logoff** and press the **Enter** key.